For gray-eyed Destiny now weaves apace,

 - George Orwell's archnemesis and the subject of his essay "Politics and the English Language."
 Read it.

-- In Twilight, Bella uses very melodramatic words to describe things.
+- In The Twilight Saga, Bella uses very melodramatic words to describe things.
 This was to make her sound smart, especially in contrast to the mediocre slang her classmates use.

 - In an episode of Babylon 5 where Londo is trying to teach Vir how to slant diplomatic dispatches, he invokes this trope.